 Anchor Charts & Posters

 Anchor chart materials are included for every lesson in this unit.
 The lesson plan clearly explains how to use it to support the main lesson.
-They help organize your lesson and as a visual for students.
+They help organize your lesson and serve as a visual aid for students.
 Simply print the anchor chart pieces and attach them to your poster to get started!

 Support Materials